davidfrantz/force/docs/source/history/vdev.rst

     which e.g. can make processing way more efficient when using masks.
     Further note, that the chunk size must be greater than 0 and less than or equal to the tile size (in the specific direction).

+    **IMPORTANT: When working with an old data cube, you should ensure that the chunk X-size is equal to the tile X-size to avoid a huge penalty on efficiency.**

   - It became apparent that using COGs is not possible when using sub-tile processing chunks.
     So, just don't do that.
 If you want to use COGs, set the chunk size to the tile size!
     You need enough memory to process a full tile at once, though.